 So, who is the FX9 for?
 It won’t be replacing the FS7, it will co-exist alongside it.

-While a good colorist can make almost any camera look good, this takes a lot of skill and a lot of time.
-The new color science makes it easy for anyone to get truly beautiful images quickly.
-If you don’t have time to grade, then Custom mode and S-Cinetone™ means you can achieve similarly beautiful images without the need to grade.
+While a good colourist can make almost any camera look good, this takes a lot of skill and a lot of time.
+The new colour science makes it easy for anyone to get truly beautiful images quickly.
+If you don’t have time to grade then Custom mode and S-Cinetone™ means you can achieve similarly beautiful images without the need to grade.
 Downsampling from 6K means the UHD images will have decreased noise, more detail and greater resolution than possible from a 4K sensor without a file size or workflow penalty.

 For those shooting news or documentaries the full-frame sensor will allow for a shallower depth of field while the autofocus will take away many of the challenges of shooting with such a shallow DoF.
-If you already have a large collection of Super 35 mm lenses then you can use those too.
-You won’t be able to use the 6K full-frame mode with lenses designed for Super 35 mm, but you will still benefit from the improved color science, increased dynamic range and lower noise.
+If you already have a large collection of super 35mm lenses then you can use those too.
+You won’t be able to use the 6K full frame mode with lenses designed for super 35mm, but you will still benefit from the improved colour science, increased dynamic range and lower noise.
 Those improvements alone make the FX9 a very nice proposition.